tychonievich/graphics/md/mp/goop.md

 ## Near-resting-energy initialization

-The initial separation of particles matters hugely in the resulting simulation because SPH is trying to simulation nearly-incompressible fluids; put them too close together and they'll explode.
+The initial separation of particles matters hugely in the resulting simulation because SPH is trying to simulate nearly-incompressible fluids; put them too close together and they'll explode.
 Additionally, if they are too perfectly aligned they have difficulty entering a stable fluid arrangement.

 Use the following method to arrange particles in a well-spaced near-grid on the left side of the screen: